evolbioinfo/goalign/docs/commands/subseq.md

 If the length is after the end of the alignment, will stop at the end of the alignment.

+(start,length) can be specified on the alignment coordinate system (default) or on a given sequence coordinate system without gaps (`--ref-seq`).
+It allows to extract sub alignment by just knowing coordinates on a given unaligned sequence.

 For example:
 ```
 goalign subseq -p -i al.phy -s 9 -l 10
 ```

-This will extract a sub-alignment going from 10th position, with a length of 10.
+This will extract a sub-alignment going from 10th position of the alignemnt, with a length of 10.

 The output format is the same than input format.

-If `--ref-seq <name>` is specified, then the coordinates are considered according to the given sequence without considering gaps.
+If `--ref-seq <name>` is specified, then the coordinates are specified on the given sequence coordinate system without considering gaps.

 For example: